Why are Android Media Players so Popular for Digital Signage?

 There is no “Windows tax” with Android media players because Android OS is based on an open-source operating system.
 As anyone knows, the cost of a Windows OS license can add significantly to each PC that you deploy out in the field and this can have a significant impact on your finances.

 Everyone knows about the dreaded Windows “blue screen of death”.
-It’s one reason why media player for Android have really taken off in popularity.
+It’s one reason why media players for Android has really taken off in popularity.
 Android is a proven mobile operating system that powers most of the world’s smartphones and tablets.

 Ease of deployment